 Still, an extremely high intake of fats does not have to mean increased ketone levels either.
 And since fats make up such a major part of this specific diet, it’s of crucial importance to go for high-quality fat sources.

 These can be avocado oil, olive oil, coconut oil, lard, tallow, and butter.
-There are also quite a number of foods high in fat but low in carbs.
+There are also quite a several foods high in fat but low in carbs.
 Only a few examples include cheese, dark chocolate, whole eggs, avocados, chia seeds, nuts, full-fat yogurt, and fatty fish.

 But keep in mind that, if our goal is to lose some weight, consuming too many foods that are high in calories may stall our progress.
 Moderation is key to everything.

 And yet another method for achieving ketosis is to not eat for several hours at a time.
-As a matter of fact, most individuals enter a state of mild ketosis between dinnertime and breakfast.
+Most individuals enter a state of mild ketosis between dinnertime and breakfast.

 Children who happen to have epilepsy are usually put on a fast which can last for 24-48 hours before starting the ketogenic diet.
 The point of this is so that they can enter ketosis as soon as possible and reduce their seizures more quickly.

 One may also induce ketosis through intermittent fasting.
-Basically, this is a dietary approach that involves short-term fasts on a regular basis.
+This is a dietary approach that involves short-term fasts regularly.
 Another approach that boosts ketones and encourages ketosis is the so-called ‘fat fasting’.